 what we do

-Our major programs are now in the USA.
+Our major program work is now in the USA.

 We don't dwell on philosophy.